ayuspoudel/aws-iac-terraform-monorepo/README.md

 * Bug fixes or documentation improvements
 * Suggestions for better patterns or tooling

 Please open issues or submit pull requests.
-Make sure to follow the existing style and add documentation for your changes.
+Follow the existing style and add documentation for your changes.

-## Suggestions / Roadmap
+## Suggestions & Roadmap

-I’m open to ideas on:
+Open to ideas on:

 * Adding more modules (RDS, CloudFront, SNS, SQS, etc.)
 * Improved CI/CD integration for module testing